 If you currently have Medicare, you can receive information and services online.
 In fact, you can also manage your benefits on the Social Security Administration’s website.

-If you currently receive Medicare Part A and want to sign up for Medicare Part B, you will need to complete the CMS 40-B form, which is the Application for Enrollment in Medicare Part B. You can mail it to the SSA office, or take it into a local branch.
+If you currently receive Medicare Part A and want to sign up for Medicare Part B, you will need to complete the CMS 40-B form, which is the Application for Enrollment in Medicare Part B. You can mail it to the SSA office, or take it to a local branch.

 Anyone who receives Medicare is eligible for prescription drug coverage.
-There are some people who have limited income and resources may also receive additional help covering the costs.
+There are some people who have limited income and resources who may also receive additional help covering the costs.

 How To Apply For Medicare Coverage

 When you initially apply for Medicare, you will have the ability to sign up for Part A, which is hospital insurance, as well as Part B, which is medical insurance.
-Since you have to pay a premium to receive Part B coverage, you will have the option to opt out of this coverage.
+Since you have to pay a premium to receive Part B coverage, you will have the option to opt-out of this coverage.
 However, if you make the decision to enroll in Part B down the road, you will likely be required to pay a late enrollment penalty.
 This cost may have to be paid for the entire time you keep Part B coverage.
 The monthly premium will increase by 10 percent for each 12-month period that you were eligible to receive Part B coverage, but didn’t sign up for it.
 The exception to this is if you qualify for the special enrollment period.

 - Important Note for those living in Puerto Rico